 - Private Cloud Appliance provides high performance high speed 100Gb Ethernet, ZFS storage array, and X8-2 compute nodes.

-- Private Cloud Appliance design avoids single points of failure on management, network, storage, and compute resource, and permits 'zero-time' rolling upgrades to system infrastructure.
+- Private Cloud Appliance design avoids single points of failure on management, network, storage, and compute resource, and permits 'zero-downtime' rolling upgrades to system infrastructure.

 - Prebuilt Oracle VM virtual appliances and templates quickly stand up application instances.
 This is complementary to Private Cloud Appliance quickly and automatically standing up physical infrastructure.
 You can see a list of virtual appliances at https://www.oracle.com/virtualization/technologies/virtual-appliances.html